Fur0rem/Trarch/README.md

 # Fixes to do:
 Stereographic projection
-Glow not scaling with object scale
+Distance not scaling correctly with object scale